hydrogeologger/soft_uart/README.md

 * There will be other processes competing for CPU time.

 As a result, you can expect communication errors when using fast baud rates.
 So I would not try to go any faster than 4800 bps.

+## Load kernel module on boot
+To enable auto load of module on rpi bootup.
+Add `soft_uart` to a new line in `/etc/modules`